 Step 1.
 What is the category definition you are currently using?

-– All hot beverage consumers ….. or ….. users of an insurance service.
+All hot beverage consumers …….. or …….. users of a particular insurance service.

-– Consumers of coffee ….. or ….. people who have bought insurance for natural disasters.
+All consumers of coffee …….. or …….. people who have bought insurance for natural disasters.

-– All consumers of instant coffee powder ….. or ….. house owners in Florida who have bought insurance for natural disasters.
+All consumers of instant coffee powder …….. or …….. house owners in Florida who have bought insurance for natural disasters.

-The one you use, will depend upon whether you are looking to grow your brand through your marketing activities or looking to develop a new product or service offer.
+The Zoom tool you decide to use (in or out), will depend upon whether you are looking to grow your brand through your marketing activities or planning to develop a new product or service offer.

 “If you try to please everyone, you end up pleasing no-one”

-Your answers to these questions, will help you to understand whether the category in which you are currently competing is going to remain as attractive as it is today.
+Your answers to these questions will help you to understand whether the category in which you are currently competing is going to remain as attractive as it is today.